kuznetsov-radio/gxmodelfitting/README.md

 a_range, b_range - the allowed ranges of the a and b indices, 2-element arrays.
 The search for the best fit is performed in the range of a_range[0] < a < a_range[1], b_range[0] < b < b_range[1].
 Default: a_range=[-10, 10], b_range=[-10, 10].
 Note that you cannot extend the a and b ranges beyond the default values, due to the limitations related to the file-naming convention.<br/>
 noArea - if set, the area of good agreement (within the threshold_metric threshold) is not computed, i.e., the code stops after finding the local minimum.
 Default: 0 (the area of good agreement is computed).<br/>
 Qstep - the initial relative step over Q0 to search for the optimal heating rate value (must be >1).
 Default: the golden ratio value (1.6180339).<br/>
-xy_shift - shifts applied to the observed microwave map, a 2-element vector in the form of xy_shift=[dx, dy], in arcseconds.
-If this parameter is not specified (by default), the shifts are computed automatically each time (i.e., for each frequency and a, b, and Q0 values) to provide the maximum correlation between the observed and model images.<br/>
+xy_shift - shift applied to the observed microwave map/profile, a 2-element vector in the form of xy_shift=[dx, dy] (for 2D maps), or a scalar value (for 1D profiles), in arcseconds.
+If this parameter is not specified (by default), the shift is computed automatically each time (i.e., for each frequency and a, b, and Q0 values) to provide the maximum correlation between the observed and model images/profiles. <br/>
 loud - if set, the code displays more detailed information when it fails to find a solution (e.g., when the minimization procedure goes beyond the EBTEL table).

 Results:<br/>